Tyler-Pritchard/rr-app/MONITORING.md

 # MONITORING.md

-## 📊 Prometheus & Grafana Observability Stack
+## 📊 Observability with Prometheus & Grafana

-This document outlines how to install, configure, and access the observability tools used to monitor the RR Microservice Architecture.
+This document outlines the setup and configuration of system-wide observability tools for the RR-App Microservices Architecture.
+The monitoring stack enables developers and DevOps engineers to inspect runtime metrics, service health, and performance patterns across all microservices in the Kubernetes environment.

 ---

 ### 🔧 Prometheus Setup

-#### 1. Install Prometheus via Helm
+#### 1️⃣ Install Prometheus via Helm
 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo update